acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 ## Function calls

 The Acornfile provides built-in functions to perform common operations.
-All functions can be accessed from the `std` struct.
+All functions can be accessed from the `std` object.

 An example of a function call is: